Carlo Carraro: Scientific activities

 Carraro has been a member of the International Advisory Board of the Harvard Environmental Economics Program and of the European Research Council Advanced Grants Evaluation Panel.
 He has also served on scientific committees including the Research Network on Sustainable Development (R2D2) in Paris, the Istituto di Economia e Politica dell'Energia e dell'Ambiente (IEFE) in Milan, the ENI Award for Research, and the Kyoto Project of the Fondazione Lombardia Ambiente.

 He was elected a corresponding member of the Academy Istituto Veneto di Scienze, Lettere e Arti in 2007.
 Carraro is a member of Academia Europaea and has been active in the Mercator Research Institute on Global Commons and Climate Change (MCC) in Berlin, the Green Growth Knowledge Platform, Green Budget Europe, and the World Economic Forum (WEF) Expert Network.

 He has served on the advisory boards of institutions such as the Ifo Institute for Economic Research in Munich, the BP Chair on Sustainable Development at the Pontifical University of Comillas in Madrid, and the Centre for Applied Macroeconomic Analysis in Canberra.
 He has also been a member of the Executive Board of Venice Gateway for Science and Technologies (VEGA) and of the Steering Committees of the Ca’ Foscari–Harvard Summer School, the International Energy Workshop, and the Coalition Theory Network.

 Carraro has played organizational roles in major conferences, chairing the Annual Conference of the European Association of Environmental and Resource Economists (1990) and the First World Congress of Environmental and Resource Economists (1998), both held in Venice.

 Editorial Boards

 Professor Carraro is member of the editorial board of the following journals: Review of Environmental Economics and Policy (Oxford University Press), Environmental Modelling and Assessment (Springer Science), Energy Economics (Elsevier), Research in Economics (Elsevier), Integrated Assessment (Springer Science), International Environmental Agreements (Springer Science), International Yearbook of Environmental and Resource Economics (Edward Elgar), Economics Bulletin (Vanderbilt University), E-conomics (Kiel Institute), Equilibri (Il Mulino), Strategic Behavior and the Environment (Nowpublishers).
-He is also editor of the FEEM Series on the Economic of Sustainable Development and Co-Editor of the ESRI Series on Environmental Policy with Edgar Elgar.